Sailboat: Catboat

 A catboat has a single mast mounted far forward and does not carry a jib.
 Most modern designs have only one sail, the mainsail; however, the traditional catboat could carry multiple sails from the gaff rig.
+Catboat is a charming and distinctive sailboat featuring a single mast with a single large sail, known as a gaff-rigged sail, and a broad beam that ensures stability.
+This type of vessel, named after the "cat" tackle used in sailing, has a rich history dating back to the 19th century in the coastal regions of the United States, particularly New England, where it was widely used by fishermen and sailors.
+With its straightforward design and uncomplicated rigging, the catboat offers a straightforward and laid-back sailing experience, making it an ideal choice for beginners and pleasure sailors alike.
+Even today, catboats continue to be cherished by enthusiasts who appreciate their heritage and enjoy their picturesque appearance while cruising through the waterways.

 Dinghy

 A dinghy is a type of small open sailboat commonly used for recreation, sail training, and tending a larger vessel.
 They are popular in youth sailing programs for their short LOA, simple operation and minimal maintenance.
 They have three (or fewer) sails: the mainsail, jib, and spinnaker.

 Ketch

 Ketches are similar to a sloop, but there is a second shorter mast astern of the mainmast, but forward of the rudder post.
 The second mast is called the mizzen mast and the sail is called the mizzen sail.
 A ketch can also be Cutter-rigged with two head sails.

 Schooner

 A schooner has a mainmast taller than its foremast, distinguishing it from a ketch or a yawl.
 A schooner can have more than two masts, with the foremast always lower than the foremost main.
 Traditional topsail schooners have topmasts allowing triangular topsails sails to be flown above their gaff sails; many modern schooners are Bermuda rigged.